python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/050_Interpret_unknown_noisy_signal.md

 - Give it a new name like `unknown_signal_2_filtered.complex` do not save over your original signal in case you need to start over for any reason.

+- Go back to Signal View `Analog` and determine signals `Modulation` type as in previous lesson.

 - Now we need to adjust the `Center` setting.

 - Initially set your `Noise` and your `Center` settings to `0` if it isn't already.